Frequently asked questions

 What is ShelterBox?

-ShelterBox is a charity that hand-delivers aid to families devastated by conflict or natural disaster, to give them safe shelter and the tools to rebuild communities.
+ShelterBox is a charity that delivers aid to families devastated by conflict or natural disaster, to give them durable shelter and the tools to rebuild communities.

 Our global network of supporters, staff and volunteers make it possible to deliver aid to some of the most remote communities in the world.